frederic-perez/AmE-dictionary/dictionary.md

 __tardy__
 __target ball__
 __tarmac__ :two: __1__ Material used for surfacing roads or other outdoor areas, consisting of broken stone mixed with tar. __2__ A runway or other area surfaced with tarmac or a similar material. _A rule allowing passengers on such flights to disembark after a four-hour tarmac delay._ :es: pista; alquitranado
-__tarnish__ :three::shit: _v_ Lose or cause to lose lustre, especially as a result of exposure to air or moisture. _Silver tarnishes too easily._ _Syn_ become discoloured, discolour, stain, rust, oxidize :es: deslustrar
+__tarnish__ _v_ :four::shit: Lose or cause to lose lustre, especially as a result of exposure to air or moisture. _Silver tarnishes too easily._ _Syn_ become discoloured, discolour, stain, rust, oxidize :es: deslustrar
 __tarp__ _n_ :five::shit:
 __tarpon__
 __tarps__ _n_